Usability testing

 The goals of usability testing vary by study, but they usually include:

-- Identifying problems in the design of the product or service
+- identifying problems in the design of the product or service

-- Uncovering opportunities to improve
+- uncovering opportunities to improve

-- Learning about the target user's behaviour and preferences.
+- learning about the target user's behaviour and preferences.

 It's important to do usability testing as part of your iterative design process so that any design decisions about your product or service are based on observations of real users, and of their interactions with the design.